-Many publishers use Adobe Digital Publishing Suite with a personal email address in their Adobe ID.
+Many publishers use Adobe Digital Publishing Suite (DPS) with a personal email address as their Adobe ID.
 This ID is the Adobe ID used to publish folios for an application.
-It's also used as the Title ID in Viewer Builder, and used to log in to the DPS dashboard to view the application's analytics.
+It's also used as the Title ID in Viewer Builder and to log in to the DPS dashboard to view the application's analytics.
 After the fact, publishers sometimes want to change the email address used for this function, without interrupting any functionality of their applications or publishing processes.

 Next, ensure that the email address you want to use is not already associated with an Adobe ID.
-If it is, you can use the same instructions below to change it to some other, valid email address.
+If it is, you can use the instructions below to change it to another, valid email address.
 This step frees up the email address so that you can use it on your application Adobe ID.
-You cannot change the Adobe ID email address to an email address already associated with another Adobe ID.
+Note: You cannot change the Adobe ID to an email address that is already associated with another Adobe ID.

 - Click the Sign-in link at the upper-right corner of the screen.

 - Sign in with the existing email address and password.

 - Click the user name in the upper-right corner and choose My Information.